MasterKale/IAmDocumentation/Setting up ScreenConnect with SSL.md

 	-----END CERTIFICATE----------BEGIN CERTIFICATE-----
 	...snip...

-`END CERTIFICATE` and `BEING CERTIFICATE` need to be on separate lines!
+`END CERTIFICATE` and `BEGIN CERTIFICATE` need to be on separate lines!
 Place a line break after the fifth dash proceeding `END CERTIFICATE`:

 	...snip...
 	-----END CERTIFICATE-----